core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Authentication Credentials ## {#sec-pub-key-format}

 The authentication credentials of the endpoints in a group MUST be encoded according to the format used in the group, as indicated by the Authentication Credential Format parameter in the Common Context (see {{ssec-common-context-authcred-format}}).
-The authentication credential of the Group Manager SHOULD be encoded according to that same format.
+The authentication credential of the Group Manager SHOULD be encoded according to that same format, in order to limit the number of formats that the group members have to support and handle, unless it is infeasible or impractical for the particular realization or instance of the Group Manager to have an own authentication credential encoded in that same format.

 The format of authentication credentials MUST provide the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group (see {{ssec-common-context-dh-alg}}), else the Signature Algorithm used in the group (see {{ssec-common-context-cs-alg}}).